Cubs vs. Padres Player Props Betting Odds

 Hoerner Stats

-- Hoerner has recorded 57 hits with eight doubles, a triple, four home runs and 14 walks.
-He has driven in 26 runs with 13 stolen bases.
+- Hoerner has 58 hits with eight doubles, a triple, four home runs, 15 walks and 26 RBI.
+He's also stolen 13 bases.

-- Hoerner will look for his fourth straight game with a hit in this matchup.
-In his last five games he is hitting .250 with a home run, two walks and two RBI.
+- Hoerner has hit safely in four straight games.
+During his last five outings he is batting .211 with a home run, two walks and an RBI.

 Hoerner Recent Games